Instant Pot Mashed Potatoes

 Final instant pot mashed potatoes served with extra butter

-Ingredients to make mashed potatoes
+Ingredients to make IP mashed potatoes

 • Potatoes: I prefer to use Yukon potatoes that are more buttery, but you can also use russet potatoes and even red potatoes, if you’d like.